OlivierGaland/CashFactory/README.md

 Day to day management :

-- Bookmarks for applications is available on a web interface on host (http server port 80) !bug Portainer bookmark is not working use manually port 9000 to access
+- Bookmarks for applications is available on a web interface on host (http server port 80)
 - Docker management for container and applications command/log is available on a web interface (Portainer) on host (http server port 9000)

 License :